cowboy/dotfiles/README.md

 ```

 ## The "init" step
-These things will be installed, but _only_ if they aren't already.
+A whole bunch of things will be installed, but _only_ if they aren't already.

 ### OS X
-* Homebrew
+* Homebrew recipes
   * git
   * tree
   * sl